 People who are very closely related will share many DNA segments with each other, ranging from small to large.
 People who are distantly related to each other might only have one tiny segment in common.

-You can be related to someone distantly on both sides of your family, and share two tiny DNA segments.
+You can be related to someone distantly on both sides of your family, and share two or more tiny DNA segments inherited from shared maternal and paternal ancestors.

 Generally speaking, you can’t tell exactly how you are related based on the number of shared DNA segments, but it does provide some clues.
 The most important aspect of shared centimorgans is the length, or the size, of share DNA segments and the total amount of DNA shared.